East Ward School

 The East Ward School, also known as the Teresa Merrill School, was an educational building located at 106 North Traver Street in St. Johns, Michigan.
 It was designated a Michigan State Historic Site and listed on the National Register of Historic Places in 1980.
 It was unusual for its size and its elaborate brickwork.
-The school building has been replaced with a housing development and a preschool.
+The school building has been replaced with a housing development and a preschool in 2003, and removed from the National Register in 2026..